Starting your childminding business

-Although childminders can spend up to 50% of their time working on approved non-domestic premises, most childminders work from home.
+Although in England childminders can spend up to 50% of their time working on approved non-domestic premises, most childminders work from home.
+In Wales all work from domestic premises and again most from their own home.
 You may be able do this without seeking planning permission as long as:

 - the look of your home doesn't change significantly